 Understanding the Buyer

 To improve the website experience, we needed to first understand our buyers and their goals.
-Then we can evaluate if our site is providing the answers they need.

 I led a rigorous discovery effort that focused on understanding our personas (and groups of buyer types), as well as their distinct needs.